iOmega8561/Archsetup/README.md

 # Archscripts
-A personal collection of Arch Linux scripts
+A personal collection of scripts